 - Early care and education systems comprise several programs and services: child care, Head Start and Early Head Start, state pre-K, home visiting, early intervention/disability services, preschool development grants, quality rating and improvement systems and much more.
 Across the country, these various programs and services are housed in a collection of agencies, including the following departments: education, children and families, health/public health, human/social services, economic/workforce, developmental/rehabilitation, welfare, nonprofit organizations, postsecondary entities and myriad consolidated and newly created agencies.

 - The governance structures of states’ early care and education systems vary significantly.
-Six states have created an entity to oversee several early care and education components.
-Twelve states plus the District of Columbia have consolidated several agencies or programs into one entity that oversees multiple components.
-Thirty-two states have various agencies that provide programs and services that require coordination between the agencies.
+States generally fall into one of three categories: created (the state has created an agency to oversee several early care and education components), consolidated (the state has consolidated several agencies or programs into one entity) or coordinated (the state has various agencies that provide programs and services that require coordination).
+The information in this 50-state comparison reflects information prior to 2021 legislative sessions—for a look at changes in 2021, please see the Early Care and Education Governance Infographic.

 - The Improving Head Start for School Readiness Act of 2007 requires every state to establish an advisory council with specific responsibilities.
 All states and the District of Columbia have these councils, but their additional responsibilities, membership and reporting requirements vary significantly.